Toronto waterfront: History

-To the east and west, Toronto expanded along the waterfront with new residential suburbs.
+Toronto expanded along the waterfront with new residential suburbs.
 West of the Humber River, outside the city limits, the waterfront has been mainly private lands fronting on the lake.
-East of the Humber River, within the city limits, the waterfront has been under the control of the government.
+East of the Humber River, within the city limits, the waterfront is under the control of the government.
 The Sunnyside lakefront from the Humber east to Jameson was filled in, creating new lands for recreational and park land uses.
 To the east of Sunnyside, the lands were originally military grounds, centred on Fort York.
 The Garrison lands became the Exhibition grounds and have been public ever since.
 To the east of the harbour area, parklands were built along the waterfront from Ashbridges Bay east to the eastern city border at Victoria Park.
 Further east, the Scarborough lands have been dominated by the Scarborough Bluffs and development could not proceed to the waterfront.

 In the 1950s, the Gardiner Expressway project, connecting suburbs to the west, substantially changed the western waterfront.
 As the Toronto area prospered and the downtown lands became more developed, industry began to move out of the central area seeking cheaper land in the suburbs.
 This left behind many heavily polluted sites (some of the main uses of the waterfront were oil and coal storage, waste disposal and incineration, and heavy manufacturing especially in Toronto harbour).
 The railway lands just to the north of the waterfront now became too valuable to keep industrial and have been converted to other uses, starting with the CN Tower in the 1970s.
 The railway lands became the site of the SkyDome (now Rogers Centre), the Toronto Convention Centre, office buildings and numerous condominium residential buildings.

 Tonnage to the Toronto Port has declined over the past 50 years, replaced by increases in other modes of transportation.
 The Toronto Harbour Commission was eventually dissolved, its lands transferred to the City except for those specifically to be controlled by the successor Toronto Port Authority, which retained authority over transportation uses in the Port, including the Island Airport.
 The federal government created the authority along with others around Canada to manage ports in a more business-like fashion.
 Following its mandate, the Port Authority has made attempts to increase usage of the Port, initiating a Ship Terminal and Ferry Service to Rochester, a container facility in the Port lands and plans to expand the usage of the Island Airport, although expanded use of the Island Airport is opposed by local residents and organizations, and puts it at odds with the current City of Toronto council.